sst/guide/_chapters/monitoring-deployments-in-seed.md

 $ git push
 ```

 And that's it!
-We are now ready to plug this into our frontend.
+Now we are ready to plug our new backend into our React app.